awsdocs/amazon-cognito-developer-guide/doc_source/open-id.md

 Refer to your provider's documentation for how to login and receive an ID token\.

-Once you have a token, add the token to the logins map, using the URI of your provider as the key\.
+After you have a token, add the token to the logins map\.
+Use the URI of your provider as the key\.

 **Validating an OpenID Connect token**

-When first integrating with Amazon Cognito, you may receive an `InvalidToken` exception\.
-It is important to understand how Amazon Cognito validates OpenID Connect tokens\.
+When you first integrate with Amazon Cognito, you might receive an `InvalidToken` exception\.
+It is important to understand how Amazon Cognito validates OpenID Connect \(OIDC\) tokens\.

 **Note**
-As specified here \([https://tools\.ietf\.org/html/rfc7523](https://tools.ietf.org/html/rfc7523)\), Amazon Cognito allows for a grace period of 5 minutes to handle any clock skew between systems\.
+As specified here \([https://tools\.ietf\.org/html/rfc7523](https://tools.ietf.org/html/rfc7523)\), Amazon Cognito provides a grace period of 5 minutes to handle any clock skew between systems\.

-1. The `iss` parameter must match the key used in the logins map \(such as login\.provider\.com\)\.
+1. The `iss` parameter must match the key that the logins map uses \(such as login\.provider\.com\)\.

 1. The signature must be valid\.
 The signature must be verifiable via an RSA public key\.

-1. The fingerprint of the certificate hosting the public key matches what's configured on your OpenId Connect Provider\.
+1. The fingerprint of the certificate public key matches the fingerprint that you set in IAM when you created your OIDC provider\.

-1. If the `azp` parameter is present, check this value against listed client IDs in your OpenId Connect provider\.
+1. If the `azp` parameter is present, check this value against listed client IDs in your OIDC provider\.

-1. If the `azp` parameter is not present, check the `aud` parameter against listed client IDs in your OpenId Connect provider\.
+1. If the `azp` parameter isn't present, check the `aud` parameter against listed client IDs in your OIDC provider\.

-The website [jwt\.io](http://jwt.io/) is a valuable resource for decoding tokens to verify these values\.
+The website [jwt\.io](http://jwt.io/) is a valuable resource that you can use to decode tokens and verify these values\.

 ## Android<a name="set-up-open-id-1.android"></a>